Bloody Monday raid: Ground assault phase

 At 10:23am, one minute after the Cobras had stopped their assault on the villa, three of the waiting Black Hawk helicopters, carrying 53 men, landed in the vicinity of the decimated building.

 One of the Black Hawks, containing the support platoon tasked with covering the assault platoon, landed on the roof of the nearby French Embassy, which provided a vantage point over the villa.
 The two other Black Hawks, landed on the street in front of the meeting and troops from them quickly streamed out and set up a cordon around the house.
-Helicopters participating in the raid would drop a total of 22 CS gas grenades to chase away gathering crowds of onlookers.
+Helicopters participating in the raid dropped a total of 22 CS gas grenades to chase away gathering crowds of onlookers.

 According to a primary participant in the raid, the assault platoon then made its way from the street into the compound and into the house to search for surviving "SNA leadership" and any valuable intelligence.
-According to an eyewitness account from Hussein Sanjeeh, a survivor of the airstrike, American troops stormed the property and killed 15 survivors that were heard shouting as they swept through the villa with pistol shots to the head, an account which American commanders denied.
+According to an American soldier who claims to have been present in one of the patrolling Black Hawks during the raid, after entering the building US soldiers radioed that the raid was not effective and that the targets from the asset list were not present.
+Hussein Sanjeeh, a survivor of the airstrike, provided an eyewitness account stating that American troops stormed the property, killing 15 survivors with pistol shots to the head as they shouted while sweeping through the villa.
+This account was firmly denied by American commanders.
 One helicopter pilot reported that the troops on the ground had engaged in sporadic gunfights with some of the survivors; the operation was filmed from one of the helicopters but was not released.
 A Reuters correspondent who witnessed the ground assault claimed to hear heavy automatic fire coming from inside the compound.
-Before departing, U.S. Sappers from Charlie Company, 41st Engineer Battalion, moved through the compound - identifying targets and destroying them with thermite grenades.
+Before departing, U.S. sappers from Charlie Company, 41st Engineer Battalion, moved through the compound, identifying targets and destroying them with thermite grenades.
 They would leave on the last departing helicopter, with one survivor of the attack captive.
 In total, only two survivors were taken prisoner.

-The UN account detailed in the Blue Book, claims that it took nine minutes for troops to clear the area, search the villa, and depart, all while leaving earlier than expected, marking the Abdi House raid as the fastest operation that had been conducted by UNOSOM II.
+The UN account, detailed in the Blue Book, claims that it took nine minutes for troops to clear the area, search the villa, and depart, all while leaving earlier than expected, marking the Abdi House raid as the fastest operation that had been conducted by UNOSOM II.
 The total time of the raid, from the first TOW hitting the villa to the last soldier departing on the Black Hawks, was about 17 minutes according to UN spokesman Lt.
 Col. David Haynes.
-According to an American soldier who claims to have been present in one of the patrolling Black Hawks during the raid, after entering the building US soldiers radioed that the raid was not effective and that the targets from the asset list were not present.